forestdb/forestdb.org/models/hlms-comparison-class.md

 The Model - Simulating the Heights of Each Comparison Class
 ------------------------------------------------------------------
 Math.exp(x) will return a number representing e^x, where e is Euler's number and x is the argument.
 This function just makes numbers bigger and later cancels out a log() answer in var stateProbs.
-We can check this value and what it does by running it exp(some number).
+We can check this value and what it does by running exp(some number).

 The graph is continuous, binParam just helps us with visualizing it.
 Discretization is the process through which we can transform continuous variables, models or functions into a discrete form.
 We do this by creating a set of contiguous intervals (or bins) that go across the range of our desired variable/model/function.